Doña Ana County Court Records

 Filing fees

 A domestic relations case filed in the Third Judicial District Court requires a $137.00 docket fee (per NMSA 1978, 34-6-40 and 40-12-6).
 This fee applies to divorce, custody, and other family law petitions.
-The Self Help Center at the courthouse provides free assistance for self-represented litigants navigating the filing process.
+If you're representing yourself, the Self Help Center at the courthouse provides free assistance navigating the filing process.

 Third Judicial District Court – Self Help Center